 Instructions for Puzzle Pins Art Project: A DIY Gift Made With Recycled Items:

-- Paint the back of the puzzle pieces with the foam brush.
+- Paint the back of the puzzle pieces with a paintbrush or foam brush.
 You may need to apply 2 coats of paint.

 - Apply the pin.
 Our pins were adhesive but we still used glue just to make sure it stayed on.

 This puzzle pin art project is awesome for many reasons.
-It uses recycled materials which teaches our children not only to re-use when they can but also to think of objects differently and creatively.
+It uses recycled materials which teach our children not only to re-use when they can but also to think of objects differently and creatively.
 You could take puzzle pieces that link and share the linking pieces with someone one special.
 Wear them proudly for Autism Awareness Month in April.
-Mothers, grandmothers, teachers and care givers will love these puzzle pins as a gift.
-You can also easily turn them into necklaces, key chains and magnets.
+Mothers, grandmothers, teachers and care givers will love to get a puzzle pin as a gift.
+You can also easily turn them into necklaces, key chains, and magnets.